djvdorp/diet-jessie/README.md

 * OpenSSH server
 * Standard system utilities

+This does, however, not mean that it is only compatible with Debian 8 (Jessie).
+As long as the package names in the list below are installable via apt-get/aptitude on your distribution, it might probably work just as well on other Debian versions and/or Debian-derivatives like Ubuntu, Linux Mint etc.

 ## What does this install?
 Diet Jessie tries to supply you with a very tiny and productive setup, without all the bloatware featured with a full desktop setup.